 When to use Trim

-There are quite a few reasons why you might want to use trim at the bottom of your cabinets.
+There are quite a few reasons why you might want to use crop at the bottom of your cabinets.
 One reason is that it’s an easy way to cover up any exposed seams where the cabinet doors meet the floor.
 Another reason is that it can be used as a decorative detail.
-You might want to use decorative trim in order to make your kitchen look more elaborate or expensive, or because it matches the style of your cabinetry.
-In general, adding a trim can help you achieve your desired aesthetic and give dimension to your kitchen.
+You might want to use decorative pare in order to make your kitchen look more elaborate or expensive, or because it matches the style of your cabinetry.
+In general, adding a pare can help you achieve your desired aesthetic and give dimension to your kitchen.

 The Materials You’ll Need